Categories

 McMullen Museum of Art, Boston College, Gift of the Artist, 2021.71

 Following a snowstorm in February of 1978, Jarmak took his camera on a stroll to capture the impact of the historic snowstorm which struck the area.
 Photographing along the Mystic River (Tobin) Bridge, the local cantilever truss bridge which connects Boston and Chelsea, Jarmak encountered an instance of pure joy and winterlude.
 What appears as a photograph of a masked, but grinning, child in the snow represents so much more: “a recognition of [their] humanity made visible in the final print” (Andersen & Larsen).
-Jarmak’s photograph tells an additional narrative of Chesela’s community, one rich in internal pride and resilience.
+Jarmak’s photograph tells an additional narrative of Chelsea’s community, one rich in internal pride and resilience.
 Through the photographic medium, Jarmak’s striking portrait reminds audiences that moments of joy should not be overlooked during times of hardship.

 Works Cited